 What is a Santa Maria Grill?

-Since the 1800’s, the Santa Maria Grill has evolved.
-Today’s Santa Maria grill design is more practical for use in a residential backyard.
-It features a height adjustable cooking grate that travels along rails welded to a deep metal firebox.
+Since the 1800s, the Santa Maria Grill has evolved.
+Today’s Santa Maria grill design suits residential backyards.
+It features a height-adjustable cooking grate on rails welded to a deep metal firebox.
 A Santa Maria BBQ pit often has caster tires for portability.
-Other configurations can be built into an outdoor kitchen as a built in Santa Maria grill.
-Catering companies and restaurants often have a Santa Maria Grill Trailer to serve large gatherings.
-In all cases, the fuel (wood or charcoal) is piled inside a deep firebox, directly under an adjustable cooking grate.
-This form of direct heat grilling produces a smokey, savory flavor.
-Growing up in Santa Maria Valley means eating a fair share of this local delicacy.
-Every warm weekend is filled with at least one grill day where you’re surrounded by savory aromas, great food and company.
-The camaraderie and sense of community that cooking over an open fire with family and friends brings is just as much a part of local’s lives as it was for the families of the mid-1800s.
+Other configurations can be built into an outdoor kitchen as a built-in Santa Maria grill.
+Catering companies and restaurants often use a Santa Maria Grill Trailer to serve large gatherings.
+In all cases, pile the fuel (wood or charcoal) inside a deep firebox, directly under an adjustable cooking grate.
+This form of direct heat grilling produces a smoky, savory flavor.

 What is an Argentine Grill?